dmitryleskov/iTunesScripts/README.md

 ## LICENSE ##

-The **AddFLACs** script and the Unicode conversion helper are released under the BSD license (see COPYING.BSD.)
+The **AddFLACs** script and the Unicode conversion helper are released under the MIT/X11 license (see COPYING.MIT.)

 The FLAC command-line tools are released under the GPLv2 (see COPYING.GPL.)
 The source code may be obtained from